-I.D.2.c) clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care;
+I.D.2.c) clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care; (Core)

 Background and Intent: Sites must provide private and clean locations where residents may lactate and store the milk within a refrigerator.
 These locations should be in close proximity to clinical responsibilities.
 It would be helpful to have additional support within these locations that may assist the resident with the continued care of patients, such as a computer and a phone.
-While space is important, the time required for lactation is also critical for the well-being of the resident and the resident's family, as outlined in VI.C.1.d).(1).
+While space is important, the time required for lactation is also critical for the well-being of the resident and the resident's family, as outlined in VI.C.1.c).(1).

 - I.D.2.d) security and safety measures appropriate to the participating site: and.
 (Core) - I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
 (Core) - I.D.3.
 Residents must have ready access to specialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
-(Core)
+(Core) - I.E. Other Learners and Health Care Personnel